SkyKings-Guild/SkyKings/README.md

 </a>

 # SkyKings
-SkyKings is a bot for Hypixel Skyblock, or for ANY Hypixel guild.
+The best bot for your Hypixel Skyblock Discord servers, or your Hypixel guilds.

 ## Features